ellikarg/firsteverfrontend/README.md

 <br><br>CONTENT CREATION:<br><br>
 9. Create stories: As a logged in user I can create stories (posts) so that I can share my stories with the other users
 10. Like stories: As a logged in user I can like a story so that I can show my support for the stories that interest me
-11. Edit story: As a story owner I can edit my story title, description and content so that I can make corrections or update my story after it was created
+11. Edit story: As a story owner I can edit my story title, description, content and the category so that I can make corrections or update my story after it was created
 12. Create a comment: As a logged in user I can add comments to a story so that I can share my thoughts about the story
 13. Delete comments: As an owner of a comment I can delete my comment so that I can control removal of my comment from the application
 14. Edit a comment: As an owner of a comment I can edit my comment so that I can fix or update my existing comment